Have questions? We're here.

 • South Shetland Islands: This archipelago is a popular stop for Antarctic cruises, serving as a gateway to the continent.
 It is known for its research stations and wildlife, including penguins and seals.
 Notable visitor sites within the South Shetland Islands include Livingston Island, Hannah Point (Livingston Island), Elephant Island, and Aitcho Islands.

-• Sub-Antarctic Islands: These islands are scattered throughout the Southern Ocean and are known for their unique ecosystems, including various bird species and marine life.
-Sail to the Falkland Islands and South Georgia Island.
+• Sub-Antarctic Islands: Scattered throughout the Southern Ocean, these islands are known for their unique ecosystems, including diverse bird and marine life.
+Sail to the Falkland Islands and South Georgia Island, home to large King Penguin colonies.
 Explore visitor sites such as Port Stanley (capital), Saunders Island, Carcass Island, West Point Island, and Sea Lion Island.

-• Scotia Arc: This chain of islands and undersea ridges connects South America with the Antarctic Peninsula.
+• Scotia Arc: This chain of islands and undersea ridges connects South America to the Antarctic Peninsula.
 It is an important migratory route for marine animals.

 • Balleny Islands: These remote sub-Antarctic islands lie in the Southern Ocean and are known for their isolation and unique geology.